LesleyLai/blog/contents/projects/mvp/en.md

 - web
 ---

-The *MVP (minimal visual pedagogical) interpreter* is a substitution-based interpreters on a toy language.
-It currently supports single stepping forward/backward, and AST visualization.
+The *MVP (minimal visual pedagogical) interpreter* is a substitution-based interpreter on a toy language.
+My goal is to demonstrate small-step [operational semantics](https://en.wikipedia.org/wiki/Operational_semantics) of programming languages visually for students new to this concept.
+The project supports single stepping forward/backward for the program execution and visualizes the AST at each step.